0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         |       .files:
         |       # /-----/
         |       |       |
-        |       |       # INTERNAL IN-REPOSITORY CRYPTO VAULT WITH PERSONAL AND GROUP SECURED STORAGED CREDENTIALS AND CRITICAL SETTINGS/OPTIONS/DECLARATIONS
+        |       |       # INTERNAL IN-REPOSITORY CRYPTO VAULT WITH PERSONAL AND GROUP SECURED STORAGE CREDENTIALS AND CRITICAL SETTINGS/OPTIONS/DECLARATIONS
         |       |       |
         |       |       protected:
         |       |       # /---------/
         |       |                   |
-        |       |                   # Information will be added in next release.
-Try go to complete and full Vault Readme.
+        |       |                   # Information will be added in the next release.
+Try to go to complete and full Vault Readme.
         |       |                   |
         |       |                   |..
         |       .migrations:
         |       # /---------/
         |       |           |
-        |       |           # Information will be added in next release
+        |       |           # Information will be added in the next release
         |       |           |
         |       |           |..
         |       CI:
         |       # /-/
         |       |   |
-        |       |   # Information will be added in next release
+        |       |   # Information will be added in the next release
         |       |   |
         |       |   |..
         |       |